dharmafly/noodle/README.md

 #### 2) Run the command line tool

-1. Set up a [ruby installation] (http://www.ruby-lang.org/), if you don't already have one in your environment.
-2. Follow the instructions in the [`command-line-tool`](https://github.com/dharmafly/dharmafly-docs/tree/command-line-tool) branch, to install `satya`.
+1. Follow the instructions in the [`satya-cli`](https://github.com/dharmafly/satya-cli) repository, to install `satya`.
-3. Run [`satya build`](https://github.com/dharmafly/dharmafly-docs/tree/command-line-tool#build) to setup Dharmafly Docs in a new gh-pages branch.
+2. Run [`satya build`](https://github.com/dharmafly/satya-cli#build) to setup Satya in a new gh-pages branch.
-4. [Follow the instructions](https://github.com/dharmafly/dharmafly-docs/tree/command-line-tool#build) and create a `_config-local.yml` file to [customise your site](#site-variables-1)
+3. [Follow the instructions](https://github.com/dharmafly/satya-cli#build) and update the generated config file to [customise your site](#site-variables-1)

 ### Setting up manually

-If you don't have access to Ruby or if the command line tool fails, then follow the steps [in the Wiki] (https://github.com/dharmafly/dharmafly-docs/wiki/Setting-up-a-Dharmafly-Docs-project-instance-manually) to setup Dharmafly Docs.
+If you don't have access to Ruby or if the command line tool fails, then follow the steps [in the Wiki] (https://github.com/dharmafly/satya/wiki/Setting-up-a-Dharmafly-Docs-project-instance-manually) to setup Satya.

 ### Testing your project site locally